WHAT TO EXPECT

 -If you are a veteran, we will need a DD214

--A non refundable application fee of 25 dollars.
-This must be check or money order made out to "OREJATC".
-We do not accept cards or cash!!!!!
+-A non refundable application fee of $25.
+This MUST be check or money order made out to "OREJATC".

 THE APPLICATION AND INTERVIEW PROCESS